 “We are committed to producing contemporary art of excellence, supporting artists’ practice, initiating cultural activity and feeding into Dover’s economy.
 We aim, with values of inclusiveness, thoughtful partnership and emotional responsibility, to strengthen communities and widen perspectives through creative thinking and actions.”

 Dover Arts Development (DAD) is an artist-led not for profit limited company that functions as a collaborative, porous framework within which its artist directors conceive, manage & deliver ambitious projects of artistic excellence within the visual arts, poetry, sound & music.
-Its founder directors, Clare Smith and Joanna Jones, are practising artists acting outside and as well as within this framework.

 DAD advocates for and actively pursues a strategic role for the arts in placemaking, and for the benefits artists bring to Dover and the South East.